perkinsben/obs_tools/forward_linker/README.md

 This script does the following:

 - Scans your vault location recursively for .md files and builds a list of note titles
-- Imports title aliases from aliases.yml in vault root
+- Optionally builds a list of title aliases by scanning YAML frontmatter in notes
 - Sorts the titles from longest to shortest
 - Pulls the text from your clipboard
 - Searches through that text for instances of the titles